migeed-z/Lisp_interpreter/README.md

 - Num(PythonNumber)
 - Structure(String, [Listof (String, Value)])

-For StructDef and FuncDef, eval does not exist.
+For StructDef and FuncDef, eval_internal does not exist.
-For AST that come from BSLexpr, the following table explains eval:
+For AST that come from BSLexpr, the following table explains eval_internal:

 | Expression ASTs      |  Value  |
 |----------------------|---------|